1979–80 AEK Athens F.C. season: Overview

 In the first round of the Cup, AEK faced Panachaiki away from home and managed to eliminate them, winning by 3–4 at the extra time.
 Afterwards they easily passed through Panetolikos with a 5–1 home win in the second round.
 In the round of 16 they were eliminated by PAOK in Thessaloniki, in a 1–0 defeat.

-AEK started the championship quietly and was left behind in the standings.
+AEK started the Championship quietly and was left behind in the standings.
 The introduction of the winter transfer period brought by the professionalism of football contributed to the weakening of the roster, as Mimis Domazos left for Panathinaikos, Takis Nikoloudis for Olympiacos and Dionysis Tsamis for Korinthos.
 AEK recovered in a great deal afterwards, but a series of unfortunate results brought the dismissal of Stessl in April and the veteran player of AEK, Miltos Papapostolou on the bench with the help of the more experienced František Fadrhonc.
 The team returned to the successful results and assisted significantly by the 25 goals of Bajević, who emerged as the league's top scorer, finished tied with Panathinaikos in the third place, two points behind the equal in the first place Olympiacos and Aris.
 This tie led to play-off matches for both the first place for the championship and the third place for a ticket to the UEFA Cup.

-The play-off match between AEK and Panathinaikos was from all sides a very strange match.
+The play-off match between AEK and Panathinaikos was from all sides a strange match.
 AEK had already been punished with exclusion from the European Cups by UEFA, which meant that whatever the result of the game, Panathinaikos would play in the UEFA Cup.
 If AEK won, they would simply had the benefit of serving their sentence immediately.
 The people of Panathinaikos implied that they did not want the match to take place.
-Barlos, showing a high sense of honor and having in mind the incident of Olympiacos not showing up in the last season's play-off match against AEK, demanded the match to be held, regardless of any risk for his team.
-On May 24 at Karaiskaki Stadium, the crowd witnessed the honesty that defined the team of Barlos, regardless of their eventual 1–0 defeat, which marked the beginning of the club's absence from the UEFA competitions.
+Barlos, showing a high sense of honor and having in mind the incident of Olympiacos not showing up in the last season's play-off match against AEK, demanded the match to be held, regardless of any risk for his club.
+On May 24 at Karaiskakis Stadium, the crowd witnessed the honesty that defined the club of Barlos, regardless of their eventual 1–0 defeat, which marked the beginning of the club's absence from the UEFA competitions.